Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The deme level: propagation of chaos

 \section{The deme level: propagation of chaos}

-In this section, we will set up the two-level model, which describes the evolution of the fractions of allele-$0$ pathogens within individuals across a large host population.
-The main results in this section are about propagation of chaos and compare the pathogen evolution in the two-level model to the pathogen evolution within an individual subject to a non-linear dynamics (as introduced in Section \ref{section:deme_level}).
+In this section, we set up the two-level model that describes the evolution of the fractions of allele-$0$ pathogens within individuals across a large host population.
+As announced in Section~\ref{sec:overview-results}, the main results in this context are Theorems~\ref{propchaos} and~\ref{th:prop_chaos_2}.
+These theorems are propagation-of-chaos results that compare the pathogen dynamics in the full two-level model with the evolution of pathogens within a single individual governed by a non-linear dynamical system.